Surrogate models for diffusion on graphs via sparse polynomials: Theoretical guarantees

 \subsection{Best $s$-term approximation rates}

 Based on Theorem \ref{thm:mainthm}, we can infer results about the convergence rate of the best $s$-term approximation error (recall Definition~\ref{def:best_s-term}) for the solution map $f_v$ defined in equation \eqref{eq:goal}.
-By combining \cite[Theorem~3.6]{sparsepoly} and Theorem \ref{thm:mainthm}, we obtain the following corollary.
+In fact, by using the holomorphy of $f_v$ one can show that its coefficients with respect to Legendre or Chebyshev orthogonal polynomials exhibit an exponential decay.
+In turn, an application of Stechkin's inequality (see, e.g., \cite[Section 7.4]{dung2018hyperbolic}) allows one to turn an exponential coefficient decay bound into a super-algebraic best $s$-term approximation rate estimate.
+Therefore, this shows that holomorphic regularity implies approximate sparsity (or compressibility) with respect to these orthogonal polynomial families.
+An in-depth survey of this theory can be found in \cite[Chapter~3]{sparsepoly}.
+Here, by combining \cite[Theorem~3.6]{sparsepoly} (see also \cite{cohen2015approximation,cohen2011analytic}) and Theorem \ref{thm:mainthm}, we obtain the following corollary.

 \begin{cor}[Best $s$-term approximation rates for parametric graph diffusion] Let $T>0$ and let the parametric diffusivity matrix $ \bm{C}:[0,T] \times \R^{|V| \times |V|}$ satisfy Assumption \ref{ass:diffusion_matrix}.
 Let the map $f_v:\mathcal{U}=[-1,1]^d\to\C$, be defined by $f_v( \bm{y} )= u_v(T, \bm{y} )$, where $v\in V$ and $\bm{u}$ is the solution of problem \eqref{eq:ted}.
-Moreover, assume that the compact set $\mathcal{K}\subseteq\C^d $ of assumption \ref{ass:diffusion_matrix} is such that $\mathcal{E}_{\bm{\rho}}\subset\mathring{\mathcal{K}}$ for some $\bm{\rho}>\bm{1}$; let $B(u_0, T, \bm{M)}$ be the bound in equation \eqref{eq:bound_term} and let $ \bm{c} = (c_{\bm{\nu}})_{\bm{\nu} \in \N_0^d} $ be the sequence of coefficient of $f_v$ with respect to either the Chebyshev or Legendre basis, i.e., $f_v = \sum_{ \bm{\nu} \in \mathbb{N}_0^d} c_{ \bm{\nu}} \psi_{ \bm{\nu} }$.
+Moreover, assume that the compact set $\mathcal{K}\subseteq\C^d $ of assumption \ref{ass:diffusion_matrix} is such that $\mathcal{E}_{\bm{\rho}}\subset\mathring{\mathcal{K}}$ for some $\bm{\rho}>\bm{1}$; let $B(\bm{u}_0, T, \tilde{\bm{M}},\mathcal{E}_{\bm{\rho}})$ be the bound in equation \eqref{eq:bound_term} and let $ \bm{c} = (c_{\bm{\nu}})_{\bm{\nu} \in \N_0^d} $ be the sequence of coefficient of $f_v$ with respect to either the Chebyshev or Legendre basis, i.e., $f_v = \sum_{ \bm{\nu} \in \mathbb{N}_0^d} c_{ \bm{\nu}} \psi_{ \bm{\nu} }$.
 Then, $\forall s\in\N_0$, and $0 < p \leq q < \infty$ it holds